BanafshehKarimian/CognitiveNeuroscienceCourse/README.md

 <p align="center">
   <img src="https://github.com/BanafshehKarimian/CognitiveNeuroscienceCourse/blob/main/Project2/LIFV.PNG" />
 </p>
-For WilsonCowan activity of exitatory and inhibitory populations are ploted as follows.
+For WilsonCowan activity of excitatory and inhibitory populations are plotted as follows.
 We can observe that they start from the same point but end with different values through different trajectories.
 <p align="center">
   <img src="https://github.com/BanafshehKarimian/CognitiveNeuroscienceCourse/blob/main/Project2/WilsonCowan.PNG" />
 </p>
-For Hodgkin Huxley the changes of n (related to probability of K channels being open), m and h (related to probability of Na channels being open) w.r.t time and compare the V to capacity and see that with the increase of capacitor the action potential voltage threshol is reduced.
+For Hodgkin Huxley the changes of n (related to probability of K channels being open), m and h (related to probability of Na channels being open) w.r.t time and compare the V to capacity and see that with the increase of capacitor the action potential voltage threshold is reduced.
 <p align="center">
   <img src="https://github.com/BanafshehKarimian/CognitiveNeuroscienceCourse/blob/main/Project2/HH.PNG" />
 </p>